You can tell a lot about a person from the Fortran they write.

 However, anything can be abused.

-When used correctly, they enforced something that many modern codes struggle with: clarity of the physical model.
+When used correctly, they enforced clarity in the physical model that many modern codes struggle with.

 The goal is not to impress others with sophisticated software architecture but to solve the equations accurately and efficiently.